technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 24 - Create a Case and view AI-suggested similar cases and knowledge articles.docx.md

     ![A screenshot of a computer Description automatically generated](./media/media24-new/image8.png)

-3. In the Customer Service workspace, select the **Site Map** and then select **Cases**.
+3. In the Copilot Service workspace, select the **Site Map** and then select **Cases**.

     ![A screenshot of a computer Description automatically generated](./media/media24-new/image9.png)